India's top court rejects bid to reinstate ban on film as Hindu groups protest

 Groups critical of the project have accused its director, Sanjay Leela Bhansali, of distorting history by portraying a Muslim ruler as the “lover” of Queen Padmavati of the Hindu Rajput warrior clan.
 The filmmakers deny the accusation.

-A fire department official said more than 1,000 protesters had burnt dozens of two-wheelers and smashed a number of car and shop windows in Ahmedabad, Gujarat on Tuesday night.
+A fire department official said protesters had burnt dozens of two-wheelers and smashed a number of car and shop windows in Ahmedabad, Gujarat on Tuesday night.

+Ahmedabad Police Commissioner A.K.Singh said the violence occurred around four shopping malls that house multiplexes.
+He said hundreds of youth were involved.

+“We had to open fire to stop the mob from smashing vehicles,” Singh told Reuters, adding no one was injured in the shooting.
+“We are upgrading security near these malls.”

 The government of the northwestern state of Rajasthan had argued it wanted to avoid public unrest by banning the film.
 On Monday Rajasthan and the central state of Madhya Pradesh, both run by the ruling Bharatiya Janata Party (BJP), asked the court to reconsider its earlier ruling.